 All time spent by staff working directly on case-related matters is charged to a time code established for the case.
 Each member of staff has a specific hourly rate, which is subject to change over time.
 Where the Administrators utilise the services of specialist departments within the Administrators' firm such as tax, these departments may charge time, spent as and when the Administrators require their advice.
 These rates will vary and may exceed those of the Administrators' core staff.
-The hourly out rates for the Administrators' core staff will be provided to creditors at the creditors' meeting and to all creditors in future correspondence.
-These rates are local market rates applicable to the Company's location.
-In addition, there is some involvement of UK based staff at the locations.
+The hourly out rates for the Administrators' restructuring staff is set out below.